axisgroup/evaluation-toolkit/3.Planning-the-Test/README.md

 — but in reality goals and constraints help determine direction

-— we are testing for diagnostic reasons not scientific so it is okay to use hybrid methods without too much rigidity; +Our aims are not purely scientific and still need to be adjusted to meet stakeholder needs.
+— we are testing for diagnostic reasons not scientific so it is okay to use hybrid methods without too much rigidity

+- Our aims are not purely scientific and still need to be adjusted to meet stakeholder needs.

 — we are testing overall UX not a very specific part, so it is okay to have broad open ended taks